Organisation: Kounkuey Design Initiative (KDI)

 - Samples of previous work (e.g. excerpts of writing, project reports or portfolio) in PDF format

-Please note that we only accept electronic submissions and will only contact the most qualified applicants to schedule a formal interview.
+Please note that we will only accept electronic submissions and will only contact the most qualified applicants to schedule a formal interview.

 Please submit application materials electronically to Chelina Odbert (Executive Director) and Joe Mulligan (Associate Director) using the following email address: email@example.com and write “Kenya Community Director” in the Subject Line.